MujahidMaqbool/Hotel-search-javascript/README.md

-# Search Hotel using Fake-api data
+# Search Hotel using fake-api data

 # Technologies used